 Alaska Bear Viewing is a dream for nature lovers and wildlife photographers.
 Alaska is huge, so it’s worth getting well prepared for your lifetime adventure.
-We experienced bear viewing few times during our Alaska road trips.
-We experienced Alaska bear viewing during organized tours, which was amazing, so we shared reviews and tips.
+We experienced bear viewing a few times during our Alaska road trips.
+We experienced Alaska bear viewing during professionally organized tours, which was amazing, so we shared reviews and tips.
 But we also spotted bears during our hikes or just on the road.
+We booked an organized bear viewing trip twice, and it was great.
+The third time we organized a bear viewing trip to Katmai National Park on our own.

 Be warned, Alaska Bear Viewing is not a cheap attraction.
 But it is definitely worth the money.
 Every fan of wildlife and bears will be delighted.